Pauline Green: Co-operation

 Green continued to work at "driving a culture change in Co-operatives UK" – for example leading the organisation to become the first co-operative to partner with the National Association of Co-operative Officials (NACO) as its recognised trade union or successfully opposing recommendations from the International Accounting Standards Board (IASB) that would have seen co-operative members' share capital classed as debt, "destroying" the co-operative advantage.

 In October 2002, Green was elected as the President of ICA Europe, the umbrella body for European co-operatives.
-This led in turn to her becoming co-chair of Co-operatives Europe in November 2006, sharing her duties with Etienne Pflimlin.
+This led in turn to her becoming co-chair of Cooperatives Europe in November 2006, sharing her duties with Etienne Pflimlin.
 The organisation was formed by ICA Europe and the Co-ordinating Committee of European Co-operative Organisations (CCACE) to "work together on issues of importance to co-operatives in Europe", following a drive by Green for closer co-operation between the major European co-operative bodies.

 Green announced that she intended to retire as chief executive of the organisation in 2009, saying: "I will be 60 at [that time] and I have always intended to retire when I reached that milestone.
 The Board [of Co-operatives UK] and I agreed that it made sense for me to finish after Co-operative Congress 2009, which is, to all intents and purposes, the end of our co-operative year."
 She was succeeded in November 2009 by Ed Mayo.

 Green was elected chair of the board of Supporters Direct following her retirement from Co-operatives UK, and also elected President of the International Co-operative Alliance (ICA).
 Following her election, she stood down from her position within Co-operatives Europe.
 She resigned as President of the ICA, two years before her term ended, as the result of The Co-operative Group cutting its financial support for the ICA.